Clubs and Activities

 cbradt@schalmont.net and rstockbridge@schalmont.net

-Makerspace is an opportunity to exercise your creativity, build your problem solving skills, and make things!
+Makerspace is gor grades 6-8 and offers students an opportunity to exercise their creativity, build their problem solving skills, and make things.
 Learn to be an engineer in Makerspace!
-Take place Monday afterschool in the library.
+Takes place Mondays afterschool in the library.

 Modified Sports

-Director of Physical Education, Health & Athletics Kathleen Russell
+Director of Physical Education, Health & Athletics Mrs. Russell

 krussell@schalmont.net